 - And more

 The COVID-19 pandemic has prompted great medical advancement and lightspeed innovation in the healthcare sector.
-Antiviral drugs are one of the many treatments being developed for the treatment of COVID-19 and may soon become accessible via pill form.
+Antiviral drugs are one of the many treatments being developed for the treatment of COVID-19 and will soon enter the market for at-home treatment.